top of page

 Salagdoong Beach - Cliff Diving For The Adventure Seekers

 At Salagdoong Beach you have the perfect mix of adventure and paradise.
 There are two main bays on the beach: one ideal for relaxing in the shallows and the other for snorkelling, if you’re lucky you might even see some turtles.
 There are also cliff diving platforms 5 & 10 meters high which can be used during high tide, meaning you can keep everyone busy for the whole day.
+Definitely a top thing to do Siquijor Island.
 Location 📌

 Top Things To Do In Siquijor - Salagdoong Beach